US law enforcement intercepted a package containing ricin and addressed to President Trump in 2020.

 The story hit the media this weekend, even though the US Secret Service and other federal agencies typically do not want this type of story to reach the public.

-This letter was caught at an offsite screening location by a third party, long before it ever would have reached a government official.
+The White House letter was caught at an offsite screening location by a third party, long before it ever would have reached a government official.

-After this weekend’s events with ricin targeted at the White House, we can expect to see an uptick in incidents like this, for two reasons—
+Security professionals can expect to see an uptick in incidents like this, for two reasons—

 - First, individuals with bad intentions have been reminded this is an easy way to act out.